wigy/chronicles_of_grunt/README.md

 * Make TODO updates on README.md optional.
 * Configurable directories that are ignored completely.
 * Fix double inclusion of Angular for unit tests.
+* Copy template files to distribution, if compile not in use.

 ### Not Yet Done